 As a general rule, parents would not be contacted over every small error such as problems with school uniform, isolated loss of temper or uncharacteristic poor conduct.
 Parents would however be contacted if these were repeated and if more serious problems occurred.
-For example parents are informed as a matter of routine in the event of pupils being found bullying, smoking, drinking alcohol, being in possession or under the influence of illegal drugs, stealing or if any restraint or physical intervention has been necessary.
+For example, parents are informed as a matter of routine in the event of pupils being found bullying, smoking, drinking alcohol, being in possession or under the influence of illegal drugs, stealing or if any restraint or physical intervention has been necessary.
 It may also be necessary in some of these circumstances to inform the Police and/or other relevant authorities such as Social Services.

-Records of rewards and sanctions are kept on iSAMS (the management information system employed at Denstone College) and Pastoral information is stored on CPOMS (the pastoral management system employed at Denstone College).
+Records of sanctions in The Prep are kept in a consequences folder which is kept in the staffroom, & sanctions & pastoral information is stored in CPOMS.
+Records of rewards and sanctions in the College are kept on iSAMS (the management information system employed at Denstone College) and Pastoral information is stored on CPOMS (the pastoral management system employed at Denstone College).
 In addition to this, a major sanctions spreadsheet is kept.
-The Deputy Head Pastoral overviews this at least three times a year.
+The Deputy Head Pastoral reviews this at least three times a year.